 for complete information on Visa application process.

 All exchange students must have valid health insurance coverage during their stay abroad.
 They can either purchase their own or from SFU.
 Follow instructions given by the host university.

 Exchange students are recommended to enroll in no more than 12 units/credits (approximately 4 courses) during their first term at SFU; they can take 15 credits in total.
-A list of course descriptions and course outlines can be found on the online SFU Calendar: http://students.sfu.ca/calendar/.
-Students can verify on SFU’s Student Information System if their chosen courses are being offered: sis.sfu.ca/
+A list of course descriptions and course outlines can be found on the online SFU Calendar: http://www.sfu.ca/students/calendar/2019/fall.html

 Only Engineering Science and Mechatronic Systems programs are Washington Accord-accredited.

 SFU’s Beddie School of Business is AACSB accredited although AUS Students have limited access to Business courses at SFU, restricted to the following:

 - BUS 237 - Introduction to Business Technology Management